-DO in the reservoir and downstream of the dam; heavy metals and other contaminants will be assessed as part of the Sedimentation Study.
-These issues will also be assessed through the proposed test fluctuation flows in 2020, which will mimic some of the proposed future operations.22

-- Fish Entrainment Study: PacifiCorp and the USFWS consulted on two occasions (August 22 and October 1, 2019) to better understand the USFWS's concerns and to address the concern about fish entrainment.
+This specific study request is included as part of PacifiCorp's Water Quality Study which proposes to monitor TP, dissolved phosphorus, orthophosphate, and DO during the drawdown to evaluate the potential for mobilization of nutrients.
+That data will be used to predict the effect of proposed operations on potentially mobilizing nutrients and levels of DO in the reservoir and downstream of the dam; heavy metals and other contaminants will be assessed as part of the Sedimentation Study.
+These issues will also be assessed through the proposed test fluctuation flows in 2020, which will mimic some of the proposed future operations. - Fish Entrainment Study: PacifiCorp is interested in furthering the discussion with USFWS on impediments to or opportunities for fish passage to be evaluated as part of this relicensing.
+The need for this study is not clear; as the comment letter noted, there is currently no native or sport fishery downstream of the Project, nor are there threatened or endangered species or anadromous fish issues in or downstream of Cutler Reservoir.
+The agency resource goals and objectives (and for which species) that would be addressed by studying entrainment mortality or providing fish passage opportunities is not clear.
+PacifiCorp has further communicated with USFWS staff to address some of their questions and concerns resulting from SD1 and the PAD. - Fish Entrainment Study: PacifiCorp and the USFWS consulted on two occasions (August 22 and October 1, 2019) to better understand the USFWS's concerns and to address the concern about fish entrainment.
 The October meeting also included representatives from the Utah Division of Wildlife Resources (UWDR).
 Following additional discussions and clarifications regarding the current fishery, habitat, and Bear River instream flow conditions below Cutler Dam, PacifiCorp and the USFWS agreed that the issues cited in the USFWS July 2019 comment regarding fish passage and fish screens are not issues requiring an additional study as part of the Cutler Relicensing process.
 USFWS would like PacifiCorp to include a summary in the Aquatic Resources Technical Report of sampling efforts for bluehead sucker and other native species in the lower Bear River since 1994.
-For further information see the response to USFWS Comment 21 in Appendix A. - Study to consider how reductions in the Bear River flows as a function of climate change and warmer air temperatures would impact hydropower generation: PacifiCorp is not proposing to incorporate various climate scenarios in the resource studies.
-As the commenter notes, there are numerous climate scenarios available to select but none of the climate change models are known to have the accuracy needed to predict the degree of specific resource impacts or serve as the basis for informing license conditions (FERC February 23, 2009 Study Plan Determination for the Yuba-Bear, Drum-Spaulding, and Rollins Projects).
-Climate change will be addressed as part of FERC's Cumulative Effects analysis.
-For further information see the response to National Audubon Society Comment 7 in Appendix B. - Study of methane emission from Cutler and make it clear that the Project is not considered an "emission free" power source: PacifiCorp will review existing information concerning methane emissions from western reservoirs as part of the analysis process, however, PacifiCorp does not intend on drafting a stand-alone study to address potential methane emissions.
-Neither a Project nexus nor proven methodology consistent with generally accepted practice in the scientific community per the Federal Power Act under 18 CFR §5.9 has not been identified by the commenter.23 - Analysis of the socioeconomic impacts of the Project: PacifiCorp is not proposing to conduct a Socioeconomic Study as part of this relicensing, as any proposed Project operational changes would not change the socioeconomic framework from the current analysis provided in the PAD.
-The study elements being requested are part of FERC's Developmental Analysis, and would not normally be a part of a Socioeconomic Study.24
+For further information see the response to USFWS Comment 21 in Appendix A. - Study to consider how reductions in the Bear River flows as a function of climate change and warmer air temperatures would impact hydropower generation: PacifiCorp is not proposing a Hydrological Study during this relicensing that would address to incorporate various climate change or snowpack levels.
+Whereas PacifiCorp agrees with FERC's 2009 determination that scenarios in the resource studies.
+As the commenter notes, there are numerous climate change is occurring, PacifiCorp also agrees with FERC that it is not aware scenarios available to select but none of anythe climate change models that are known to have the accuracy needed to predict the degree of specific resource impacts and or serve as the basis for informing license conditions (FERC February 23, 2009 Study Plan Determination for the Yuba-Bear, Drum-Spaulding, and Rollins Projects).
+Climate change will be addressed as part of the FERC's Cumulative Effects analysis.
+For further information see the response to National Audubon Society Comment 7 in Appendix B.